 In the catalog cache, the database system stores user-specific data and global data from the database catalog.
 Data that has been displaced from the catalog cache is moved to the data cache.
-A catalog cache is assigned to each user task at the start of the database session; this catalog cache is then released after the database session has ended.
+As of version 7.6 the catalog cache is a really shared cache.
+The information of this cache is shared among all users.
+In older versions, each user task was assigned to a separate area.
 The total of all catalog caches can increase up to the value that has been configured with the database parameter CAT_CACHE_SUPPLY.